kubeshop/testkube/docs/executor-curl.md

   curl-test      | curl/test
 ```

-Test can be run using `kubectl testkube scripts start curl-test` which gives the output:
+Test can be run using `kubectl testkube tests start curl-test` which gives the output:

 ```sh
 ████████ ███████ ███████ ████████ ██   ██ ██    ██ ██████  ███████